 Visits for GAS pharyngitis showed distinct spatiotemporal patterns.
 The South, and particularly the East South Central and West South Central regions, documented more visits than other regions throughout the year, especially from July to December.
 The Pacific West subregion documented fewer GAS pharyngitis visits throughout the year.
 Annually, GAS pharyngitis incidence began to rise earliest in the same southern subregions with the highest burden of disease and peaked latest in coastal regions.
-These results indicate that the burden of GAS pharyngitis disease is not evenly distributed across the country, but rather that southern states document more visits.
-The yearly trends in visits also indicate that disease burden begins in southern states, particularly in Louisiana and Mississippi, and spreads outwards from there to the rest of the country.
-This could indicate the progression of environmental conditions or behaviors that promote the spread of GAS pharyngitis, or the spread of the pathogen itself as time progresses.
-17These findings also indicate that states that have earlier peaks have higher disease burden, which could mean either that the conditions that promote earlier peaks in GAS pharyngitis also lead to more transmission, or that states that have environmental or social conditions more amenable to the spread of GAS pharyngitis serve as a focal point of transmission that then expands to the rest of the country.
+These results suggest that the burden of GAS pharyngitis disease is not evenly distributed across the country, with southern states documenting more visits.
+The yearly trends in visits also indicate that the annual epidemic spread is first observed in southern states, particularly in Louisiana and Mississippi, followed by the rest of the country roughly in order of increasing distance from the south.
+This could represent the progression of environmental conditions or behaviors that promote the spread of GAS pharyngitis, or the spread of the pathogen itself as time progresses.
+These findings also indicate that states that have earlier peaks have higher disease burden, which could mean either that the conditions that promote earlier peaks in GAS pharyngitis also lead to more transmission, or that states that have environmental or social conditions more amenable to the spread of GAS pharyngitis serve as a focal point of transmission that then expands to the rest of the country.

+The timing of GAS pharyngitis correlates with school start dates; subregions in the South with earlier troughs and peaks in GAS pharyngitis visits start school earlier than coastal subregions with GAS pharyngitis troughs and peaks later in the year.
+It is plausible that the start of the school year leads to higher contact rates among children and increased transmission given contact, thereby facilitating the spread of respiratory infections.
+This theory has been posited for other respiratory infections.17 However, the fact that school start times are offset from the peak in GAS pharyngitis visits by about 5 months, and the distance between school start time and phase is not constant in every region may indicate that this correlation is circumstantial and based on the fact that school starts in the summer when respiratory infections spread least effectively.